vispy/jupyter_rfb/README.md

 ## Scope

-The above defines the full scope of this library.
-This makes it easier to focus on efficiency, e.g. throttling, image compression, partial updates, etc.
+The above defines the full scope of this library; it's a base widget that other libraries can extend for different purposes.
+Consequently, these libraries don't have to each invent a Jupyter widget, and in *this* library we can focus on doing that one task really well.

 ## Installation